nais/salsa/README.md

 ##### Other KMS providers

-It is possible to use other KMS providers.
+It is possible to use other KMS providers (this will probably require another GitHub action to be setup).
 Read the [cosign KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) documentation for more information about provider setup and key URI formats.

 ##### workflow with service account secrets